Multiwavelength Modeling of the Luminous Fast Blue Optical Transient AT2024wpp: Discussion

 \subsection{Summary of Previous Interpretations}

-Our analysis of AT2024wpp and our interpretation of the event is mostly in broad agreement with previous studies. \citet{LeBaron2025} and \citet{Perley2026} both concluded that a homologously expanding medium can not explain the optical transient, and preferred a reprocessing outflow model similar to that discussed above, although no attempts were made to compare a model light curve to the data. \citet{LeBaron2025} also discuss a dense CSM interaction model \citep{Khatami2024} as well as BH-WR merger and TDE-powered SN models \citep{Metzger2022BHWR, Tsuna2025}, ruling out the former and but not the latter two.
+Our analysis of AT2024wpp and our interpretation of the event is mostly in broad agreement with previous studies. \citet{LeBaron2026} and \citet{Perley2026} both concluded that a homologously expanding medium can not explain the optical transient, and preferred a reprocessing outflow model similar to that discussed above, although no attempts were made to compare a model light curve to the data. \citet{Aspegren2026} reach a similar conclusion through simulations of line formation and suppression in LFBOT- and TDE-like transients. \citet{LeBaron2026} also discuss a dense CSM interaction model \citep{Khatami2024} as well as BH-WR merger and TDE-powered SN models \citep{Metzger2022BHWR, Tsuna2025}, ruling out the former but not the latter two.

 The density profile and density from our modelling of the radio emission with a power-law synchrotron blast wave were $n_{\rm CSM} \approxprop r^{-2.9}$ and $n_{\rm CSM} \approx 10^7$ cm$^{-3}$ at 10$^{16}$ cm respectively, which match well with the shock modelling from \citet{Nayana2025} and \citet{Perley2026}.
 Those works find that the shock radius recedes after $\sim$ 100 days, something which is not accounted for in any of our models and can explain the discrepancy at late times.
 They also both point out that these CSM properties seem to be typical of LFBOTs as well as some interacting SNe, such as the Type Ibn SN 2006jc \citep{Maeda2022}.
 This may imply similar progenitors for the two systems, as previously suggested by \citet{Metzger2022BHWR} and \citet{Klencki2025}.